Gaza war protest vote movements

 As part of the Gaza war protests in the United States, protest vote movements in the 2024 Democratic Party presidential primaries were initiated to target President Joe Biden's and Vice President Kamala Harris's reelection campaigns.
 After a notable "uncommitted" vote in Michigan, activists sought to replicate the protest in other states.
 While some activists under Abandon Biden/Abandon Harris argued against supporting the Democratic ticket entirely during the 2024 presidential election, others in uncommitted movements led by the Uncommitted National Movement urged to use uncommitted votes during the presidential primary to pressure the Biden administration to change policies before the presidential election.
 Both groups overlap and supported each other's goals, to the point of being considered "twin" movements.
 On July 21, 2024, Biden withdrew from the 2024 presidential election and endorsed Harris as his replacement.

-The movements were the main opposition to the Biden 2024 presidential campaign and received higher vote totals than many contenders in the 2020 Democratic Party presidential primaries, including Harris, Amy Klobuchar, Cory Booker, and Beto O'Rourke.
+The movements were the main opposition to the Biden 2024 presidential campaign in the Democratic primaries and received higher vote totals than many contenders in the 2020 Democratic Party presidential primaries, including Harris, Amy Klobuchar, Cory Booker, and Beto O'Rourke.
 Uncommitted votes also achieved a higher percentage of the vote than the 2020 campaign of Pete Buttigieg, with only a fraction of the spending.
 The Uncommitted campaign won 36 delegates in the primaries.
 The Uncommitted movement received its best results in the Hawaii caucus and the Minnesota primary.
 Following the Minnesota primary, Minnesota governor Tim Walz was sympathetic to the Uncommitted movement.
-After Biden's withdrawal from the race, the movement demanded Harris, the 2024 presumptive Democratic nominee, to oppose U.S. military aid to Israel, the Gaza genocide, and Israeli occupation of Palestinians.
+After Biden's withdrawal from the race, the movement demanded that Harris, the 2024 presumptive Democratic nominee, oppose U.S. military aid to Israel, the Gaza genocide, and Israeli occupation of Palestinians.
 Harris selected Walz as her running mate on August 6, 2024.
 By October 2024, Uncommitted tended to encourage its supporters to vote for Harris, while Abandon Harris endorsed Green Party candidate Jill Stein.